saffran-restaurant/saffran-restaurant/README.md

 # About

-This repository hosts the website that I created for fun to support my favorite restaurant back in my hometown.
+This repository hosts the website that I created to support my favorite restaurant back in my hometown.

-# Disclamer

-Note that my HTML knowledge is very very basic the website is extremly simple.
-If you have any feedback or ideas how to improve the website let me know (Pull requests are welcome).
+I created it from scratch with HTML, CSS and JS.

 # Lizenz